 Is Glucosamine Safe?

-Yes, glucosamine is generally considered safe for most people when used in appropriate doses.
+Yes, most people consider glucosamine safe when used in appropriate doses.
 It’s commonly used to alleviate symptoms of joint conditions, such as osteoarthritis.

 However, like any supplement or medication, glucosamine can cause side effects in some people.
 These may include digestive upset, constipation, diarrhoea, heartburn, and nausea.
 If these occur, they are generally mild and temporary.